-The Strategy and Alternatives Committee was designated in December 2013 to assist the Board in discharging its responsibilities relating to strategic opportunities and alternatives available to the Company.
-Mr. Domenik and Dr. Fine currently serve as members of the Strategy and Alternatives Committee.
-Responsibilities of the Strategy and Alternatives Committee include:
+The purpose of the Strategy and Alternatives Committee is to oversee the Company's strategic plan, working with management to define and set strategic goals and expectations for the Company, to evaluate strategic opportunities and alternatives available to the Company, including potential mergers, acquisitions, divestitures and other key strategic transactions outside the ordinary course of the Company's business, and to perform any other activities or responsibilities as may be delegated to the Committee from time to time by the Board.
+Messrs.
+Coringrato, Domenik and Fine (chairman) currently serve as members of the Strategy and Alternatives Committee is posted in the Corporate Governance section of the Investors tab of the Company's website (www.emcore.com).
+The Strategy and Alternatives Committee met two (2) times in fiscal 2016.

-- establishing, approving and monitoring processes related to a review of strategic alternatives available to the Company, including any proposed merger or acquisition; - · considering and discussing strategic alternatives and making recommendations to the Board with respect to proposed transactions or other strategic alternatives; and - performing any other activities or responsibilities as may be delegated to the Committee from time to time by the Board.

-A copy of the Charter of the Strategy and Alternatives Committee is posted in the Corporate Governance section of the Investor tab of the Company's website (www.emcore.com).
-The Strategy and Alternatives Committee met ten (10) times in fiscal 2015.